BardisRenos/ExportStatSpark/README.md

 ### Using the necessary libraries

 In t0he beginning of the code, we first import the necessary libraries.
 In order to complete the extraction of the data, there is the need to import pandas to create dataframes.
-The ***pyodbc*** to create a connection to the server database.
+The ***pyodbc*** creates a connection to the server database.
 Regarding Spark, we import spark function, will help us in further.

 ```python
   import pandas as pd